 - 1. Select Maintenance > System > Options to display the maintenance options page. - 2.
-Select options as described in Table 124. - 3.
+Select options as described in Table 125. - 3.
 Save the configuration.

-Figure 701 System options
+Figure 640 System options

-Table 124 System Maintenance Options Configuration Guidelines
+Table 125 System Maintenance Options Configuration Guidelines

 Options Guidelines Automatic version monitoring If you enable this option, the system reports the following data to PPS: Machine identifier.
 Information describing your current software, including: Software build number and build name.
 An MD5 hash of your license settings.
 An MD5 hash of the internal interface IP address.
 If this node is in a cluster, the number of nodes within that cluster.
 Current state of the node.
 Cluster type (active/active, active/passive).
 Total number of unique subnets on the cluster nodes.
 Version of Pulse Policy Secure.
 Version of ESAP.
 Cluster log synchronization status.
 Number of Infranet Enforcers configured Names of RADIUS vendors configured Total number of concurrent users on the device.
 Kernel Watchdog We strongly recommend that you enable this service.
 Enables the kernel watchdog that automatically restarts the system under kernel deadlock or when Kerriei Watchdog kernel runs low on some key resources.
 Note: Enable the kernel watchdog only when instructed by Pulse Secure Global Support Center File System Auto- clean Enables the system to automatically clean up the file system when disk utilization reaches 90%.
 Note: The clean-up operation deletes files that might be relevant in debugging-for example, debug logs, core files, and snapshots might be deleted.
 Web installation and automatic upgrade of Pulse Secure Clients After you deploy Pulse Secure client software to endpoints, software updates occur automatically.
 A Pulse client can receive updates from the server.
 If you upgrade the Pulse software on your Pulse server, updated software components are pushed to a client the next time it connects.
-A bound endpoint receives connection set options and connections from its binding server, but it can have its Pulse client software upgraded from any Pulse server that has the automatic upgrade antique and blad.
-During a client software upgrade the client leaves connectivity to the propositivity.
-Virtual Terminal console option enabled.
+A bound endpoint receives connection set options and connections from its binding server, but it can have its Pulse client software upgraded from any Pulse server that has the automatic upgrade antion analysis a client software upgrade the client losses connectivity towns are lightly towns are lightly towns as a lightly software upgrade the client losses connectivity towns are lightly towns as a lightly towns as a lightly towns as a lightly towns are lightly towns as a lightly towns as a lightly towns as a lightly towns are lightly towns as a lightly town as a lightl Virtual Terminal console option enabled.
 During a client software upgrade the client loses connectivity temporarily.
 Enables the virtual terminal on a virtual appliance.
 Clear this check box to use the serial console.
 Changing this setting will restart the system.
-End-user Localization Select one of the following options: Automatic (based on browser settings) English (U.S.) Chinese (Simplified) Chinese (Traditional) French German Japanese Korean Spanish External User Reco External User Records Management
+End-user Localization Select one of the following options: Automatic (based on browser settings) English (U.S.) Chinese (Simplified) Chinese (Traditional) French German Japanese Korean Spanish External User Reco ords Management